fenriskiba/fenriskiba.github.io/software/linux/distro-hopping-2025/disqualified.md

 I'd rather not form any opinions of Pop!_OS based on a desktop environment that's going away (hopefully soon).
 I am really interested in what Cosmic is going to be, so I will likely try it out once it's had a release or two.
 Unfortunately, that just wont be a part of this round of distro hopping.

+## openSUSE
+I was also planning to try openSUSE Tumbleweed, but wasn't able to easily connect it to my printer or my SMB network drive so it has been disqualified.

+The only real note I have from my extremely short lived experience with it is that the installer for it has a very unintuitive drive partitioning menu.
+It's default made me think that it was going to erase the drive and install cleanly, but it was actually trying to install alongside my previous OS and I needed to manually set it to wipe everything.

+Aside from that and the fact that connections that are simple on other systems seemed to require additional work here, it was a fairly vanilla GNOME setup, and you can see [my thoughts on that in the Fedora write-up](/software/linux/distro-hopping-2025/fedora-workstation?id=gnome).

 ## Arch Based Distros
 The Arch based distro I hear about most is [Manjaro](https://manjaro.org/), so I'll address that first.
 As far as I can tell, the Manjaro project is completely mismanaged, so I didn't even bother trying it in a VM.
 Repeated issues with [SSL certificates expiring](https://forum.manjaro.org/t/software-manjaro-org-expired-certificate-again/119696) (once is one thing, but it keeps happening), [DDoSing the AUR](https://gitlab.manjaro.org/applications/pamac/-/issues/1017), [issues playing nice with others](https://blog.brixit.nl/why-i-left-pine64/); and that's just what I found in 5 minutes of searching.
 It doesn't seem like this is going to be a stable or trustworthy experience.